 - Math: Math subjects covered on the exam include arithmetic, geometry, algebra and data analysis.

-All subject tests last two hours and 50 minutes, consisting of a single section.
+All subject tests consist of a single section.
 The content of the individual exams depends on the subject.

 - Mathematics: About half the math test covers calculus, a fourth algebra and the remainder other math topics common in undergraduate work.
 This test has 66 multiple-choice questions.

-- Physics: With 100 multiple-choice questions, the physics test covers quantum mechanics, atomic physics, mechanics, electromagnetism, optics, general relativity, thermodynamics, specialised topics and laboratory methods.
+- Physics: With 70 multiple-choice questions, the physics test covers mechanics, electromagnetism, optics, thermodynamics, quantum mechanics, atomic physics, specialised topics, and laboratory methods.

 The GRE exam fees depend on where you live.
 Because these tests have international administration, people in several countries can register to take them.